 This is an inventory course designed to acquaint the student with the fundamental tasks of all economic systems with emphasis on the overall structure of our economic system.
 The first semester, macroeconomics, is designed to give the student a broad view of our economic system, emphasizing causes of economic cycles, the role of government in the economy, the function of monetary and fiscal policy, and income determination and measures.
 The second semester, microeconomics, emphasizes the different market structures (pure competition, monopoly, oligopoly, and monopolistic competition), price determinations, and the role of labor unions in our economy.
-Prerequisite for BUS201 and BUS202: Math ACT score of at least 19, or an equivalent subscore on the SAT or ACCUPLACER, or any of the following courses with a grade of C or higher: MAT112, MAT131, MAT141, or MAT142.
-BUS 201, Fall day, Fall S1 evening; BUS 202, Spring, Fall S2 evening.
+BUS 201 and BUS 202 can be taken in any order.
+Prerequisite for BUS201 and BUS202: Math ACT score of at least 19, or an equivalent subscore on an appropriate placement test, or any of the following courses with a grade of C- or higher: MAT 112, MAT 131, MAT1 41, or MAT 142.
+BUS 201, Fall, Fall S1 evening; BUS 202, Spring, Fall S2 evening.